typedb/typedb-docs/09-schema/01-concepts.md

 The roles `employee` and `employer` are now ready to be played by other concept types in the schema.

-### Roleplayers of a relationship
+### Roleplayers of a relation
-Entities, attributes, and even other relationships can play a role in a relationship.
+Entities, attributes, and even other relations can play a role in a relation.
 To do this we make use of the `plays` keyword followed by the role's label.

 We have already seen how to [define an entity to play a role](#entity-to-play-a-role) and soon learn how to [define an attribute to play a role](#define-an-attribute-to-play-a-role) as well.
-But what about a relationship that plays a role in another relationship?
+But what about a relation that plays a role in another relation?

-### Define a relationship to play a role
+### Define a relation to play a role
-Let's go through a simple example of how a relationship can play a role in another relationship.
+Let's go through a simple example of how a relation can play a role in another relation.

 <div class="tabs dark">